-It is noted from Table 1 that the relationship between academic engagement and constructive dimensions of thinking was a positive relationship with statistical significance, as it ranged between (0.18-0.31), while the relationship between academic engagement and destructive dimensions of thinking was a negative relationship with statistical significance, as it ranged between ((-0.22) - (-0.42)).
+It is noted from Table 1 that the relationship between academic engagement and constructive dimensions of thinking was a positive relationship with statistical significant, ranging from 0.18 to 0.31.
+Conversely, the relationship between academic engagement and the destructive dimensions

-This result can be attributed to the fact that constructive dimensions of thinking motivate students to focus on goals, manage academic challenges and think critically about how to succeed.
-Constructive thinking is an automatic way of thinking about daily life and helps solve life problems.
-This solution is without pressure, tension, anxiety or causing pain to the individual or others, which helps achieve high levels of academic engagement.
-In addition, the readiness generated by behavioral coping enhances students' effective behavior or maintaining an optimistic approach to life, which increases levels of academic engagement.
-Emotional coping also generates students' ability to avoid taking things personally, not being sensitive to others' rejection and not being overly concerned about failure or rejection, which helps achieve high levels of emotional engagement.
+This result can be attributed to the fact that constructive dimensions of thinking motivate students to focus on goals, manage academic challenges, and think critically on how to succeed.
+Constructive thinking is an automatic way of thinking about daily life and it helps in solving life's problems.
+This solution avoids pressure, tension, anxiety, or causing pain to the individual or others, thereby fostering high levels of academic engagement.
+Additionally, the readiness generated by behavioral coping enhances students' ability to exhibit effective behavior and maintain an optimistic outlook on life, further increasing their levels of academic engagement.
+Emotional coping also generates students' ability to avoid taking things personally by not being sensitive to others' rejection and not being overly concerned about failure or rejection.
+Thus, this helps them to achieve high levels of emotional engagement.

-In contrast, categorical thinking, which is described as narrow, black-and-white thinking, does not promote academic engagement.
+In contrast, categorical thinking, which is described as narrow, blackand-white thinking, does not promote academic engagement.
 This narrow way of thinking leads to overly simplistic judgments, as students may view academic challenges or tasks as either complete successes or complete failures without recognizing the nuances and complexity involved in learning.
 Such binary thinking can hinder problem solving, critical analysis and adaptive responses to setbacks, as students fail to appreciate the gray areas where growth and learning often occur.
-As a result, categorical thinkers may withdraw when faced with difficulties or become too rigid in their approach missing out on opportunities for deep academic engagement and flexibility in their learning process.
+As a result, categorical thinkers may withdraw when faced with difficulties or become too rigid in their approach, thereby missing out on opportunities for deep academic engagement and flexibility in their learning process.

-Overgeneralization of positive events experienced by an individual may be negatively associated with academic engagement.
-Naive optimism may lead students to form unrealistic expectations or develop a false sense of security, which may hinder their motivation to engage in academic tasks.
+The overgeneralization of positive events experienced by an individual may negatively impact academic engagement.
+Naive optimism can lead students to form unrealistic expectations or develop a false sense of security, potentially hindering their motivation to engage in academic tasks.
 When students overgeneralize positive experiences, they may believe that success will come easily in future endeavors, which may lead to a lack of effort or complacency.
 This naive optimism can reduce the engagement of the need for continuous work and improvement, leading to detachment from academic challenges.
-Consequently, a negative association with academic engagement arises because the student no longer feels the same motivation to actively engage in learning processes assuming that past success guarantees future results without effort.
+Consequently, a negative association with academic engagement arises because the student no longer feels the same motivation to actively engage in learning processes.
+This is with the assumption that past success guarantees future results without effort.